cedx/php-minifier/docs/usage/gulp.md

 }
 ```

+!!! warning
-> **Caution:** the plugin only needs the file paths, so you should specify the `read` option to `false` when providing the file list, and you should not have any other plugin before it.
+    The plugin only needs the file paths, so you should specify the `read` option to `false`
+    when providing the file list, and you should not have any other plugin before it.

 ## Options